knowlesy/ADO_Ansible_yml/README.md

 ADO = Azure Devops

-This is a brief guide to setting up a simple environment for utilizing ansible in an ADO Classic Pipeline to configure Windows VM's utilising winping as a demo to prove this works
+This is a brief guide to setting up a simple environment for utilizing ansible in an ADO YAML Pipeline to configure Windows VM's utilising winping as a demo to prove this works

 This is a lab only !